From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Confidence in their judgment (scaffolding)

-Week 1 conclusion.
-The bottleneck wasn’t founder capacity.
-It was unclear roles and undocumented decisions.
-Fix those, free 32+ hours weekly for strategic work.
+Week 1 conclusion: the bottleneck wasn’t founder capacity.
+It was unclear roles and undocumented decisions—fix those and you free 32+ hours weekly for strategic work.

 Week 2: The 3-Day Documentation Sprint (Making Decisions Transferable)

-Most founders spend 3-6 months gradually documenting decisions.
-Ravi compressed it to 3 days.
+Most founders spend 3–6 months gradually documenting decisions.
+Ravi compressed it into 3 days—Thursday through Saturday—with a completely cleared calendar: no client calls, no team meetings, no interruptions.

-The exit-ready framework showed what to document.
-Not tasks.
-Decisions.
-The difference matters.
+The exit-ready framework showed what to document: not tasks, but decisions, and that difference mattered.

 Tasks: How to onboard a client (mechanical, already documented)